-Strictly Come Dancing judge Craig Revel Horwood is much-loved for being TV's Mr Nasty with his honest opinions on the contestants' dances on the popular BBC One show.
+Strictly Come Dancing judge Craig Revel Horwood is known for being TV's Mr Nasty with his honest opinions on the BBC show's dances.
 Having appeared on the Strictly judging panel since day one back in 2004, Craig has become a household name, and has enjoyed the success that the show has brought along.
 When he's not judging a Quickstep or a Salsa, Craig enjoys performing on the stage himself, having appeared over the past few years in many pantomime shows including Snow White and the 7 Dwarves, as well as playing Mrs Hannigan in the West End production of Annie.
-Most recently, he has joined the Strictly stars on the tour, including fellow judges Bruno Toniolli, Darcey Bussell and Shirley Ballas.
-And luckily for fans, it was confirmed by Shirley in a recent interview with The Mirror that he will be returning to the show this year.
+Most recently, he joined the Strictly stars on the tour, including fellow judges Bruno Toniolli, Darcey Bussell and Shirley Ballas.
+Find out his fortune here...

 Craig Revel Horwood's net worth

 Craig is thought to earn an estimated £110,000 for each series of Strictly Come Dancing, and according to The Sun, his annual salary totals at approximately £300,000, adding up his theatre and panto work, as well as his regular TV appearances on shows such as Loose Women – where he acts as a guest panellist as part of the Loose Men segment.
 Craig admitted in an interview with Financial Times in 2009 that: "Strictly has changed my life financially."
 The dancer also spoke about his turnover in the interview, admitting it was worth over £1million.
 He said: "My assets and turnover are worth more than £1m, but I don’t have any plans to slow down."

 Craig Revel Horwood and the Strictly judges